 - a critical self-analysis of the student’s overall UIC academic experience and how the Capstone Project is a culmination of this experience

 Team Projects: Students working as members of a team on larger projects involving faculty, graduate students, or other undergraduate students (such as an Engineering Senior Design Project or the Business Capsim simulation) may use this project as part of their Capstone Project.
 However, the student must individually carve out a portion of this group project for their Capstone.
 This includes producing their own written portion of the Capstone emphasizing their particular role in the project and delineating their individual contributions within a Scholarly report.
 See the Honors Capstone Student Handbook for more information about this option.
-The Scholarly Report for Applied/Experiential or Creative Capstone Projects completed via a team project will typically include:
+The Scholarly Report for team-based research that results in a student’s Capstone Project should be at least 3 pages long and will typically include:

-- an explanation of how their individual contribution to the team project differs from the contributions of their non-Honors peers and thus is worthy of Honors College recognition;
+- an explanation of how their individual contribution to the team-based research differs from the contributions of their non-Honors undergraduate peers and thus is worthy of Honors College recognition;

 - a critical self-analysis of the student’s overall UIC academic experience and how the Capstone Project is a culmination of this experience; and

 - an examination of how the Capstone Project is the outcome of their passion, curiosity, and aspirations

 The Scholarly Report is required for all Honors students whose Capstone Project is the result of their work in any kind of team-based research (like a lab), even if the student is the sole author of the written work they submit.